Ragnar711/Clony/README.md

 ## Installation
 Server side:
-1- npm init -> npm install \n
+1- npm init -> npm install
-2- create a database using your favorite service provider (must be supported by prisma) 3- specify the db url in the env file (refer to prisma docs) 4- in the terminal: npx prisma migrate dev (to sync your db with the necessary models) 5- insall nodemon globally with npm install -g nodemon then run it in the terminal by typing nodemon 6- the server should be running now, if not follow the error and figure it out Client side:
+2- create a database using your favorite service provider (must be supported by prisma)
+3- specify the db url in the env file (refer to prisma docs)
+4- in the terminal: npx prisma migrate dev (to sync your db with the necessary models)
+5- insall nodemon globally with npm install -g nodemon then run it in the terminal by typing nodemon
+6- the server should be running now, if not follow the error and figure it out
+Client side:
-1- install pnpm globally -> then run pnpm init -> pnpm install 2- in the terminal: pnpm run start
+1- install pnpm globally -> then run pnpm init -> pnpm install
+2- in the terminal: pnpm run start
 3- you should be set to go

 ## Usage
 1/ Login and signup: